evaluate CDN offer

 That could be a problem no ?

-#3 Updated by Norbert Thiebaud over 1 year ago
+#3 Updated by Norbert Thiebaud almost 2 years ago

 "5.4 The Customer agrees that the Supplier may, without notice to the Customer, report to the appropriate authorities any conduct by the Customer or any of the Customer's customers or end users that the Supplier believes violates applicable law, and provide any information that it has about the Customer or any of its customers or end users in response to a formal or informal request from a law enforcement or regulatory agency or in response to a formal request in a civil action that on its face meets the requirements for such a request."